Kibon Dongjak (기본 동작 / 基本动作 / Basic Movement)

-Fundamental of Taekwondo, constituting the bases of the whole series of taekwondo techniques.
+Fundamentals of Taekwondo, constituting the bases of the whole series of taekwondo techniques.
 It is an intention action to move the body as well as the hand and feet for offense and defense activities.
-In order to be proficient in taekwondo, it is important to master the basic movements first.
+In order to be proficient in taekwondo, it is important for one to first master the basic movements.

-Formal exercises (commonly known in Singapore as patterns) are sets of systematic series of movements, which incorporate idea attacking, and defensive techniques against imaginary opponents.
-They can consider as a form of choreography, which captures the essence of Taekwondo.
+Poomsae is a set of systematic series of movements, which incorporate the idea of attacking and defensive techniques against imaginary opponents.
+It can be considered as a form of choreography that captures the essence of Taekwondo.

-In Competition sparring, it is governed by a set of rules and regulations designed by the World Taekwondo Federation.
-The aim is to eliminate injurious techniques and also safety aspect is further enforced by the mandatory use of head gear, body protector, hand grove, groin guard, mouth guard, skin guard and forearm guard.
+In Kyorugi competition, it is governed by a set of rules and regulations designed by the World Taekwondo.
+The aim is to eliminate injurious techniques.
+Similarly, the safety aspect is further enforced by the mandatory use of head gear, body protector, hand glove, groin guard, mouth guard, shin guards as well as forearm guards.

-Special techniques which involves the application of all taekwondo techniques for real combats situation.
-It is a skill to control the enemy by using defensive and offensive techniques to protect oneself.
-The practice of self defence develops confidence, patience and instinct.
+Special techniques which involve the application of all taekwondo techniques for real combat situations.
+It is a skill used to control the enemy by using defensive and offensive techniques to protect oneself.
+The practice of self-defence develops confidence, patience and one’s instincts.

 It is also known as Taekwondo Dance.
 It is a combination of Taekwondo basics, aerobics along with dance movements paired with music.
 It is a fun way of staying fit.
 It also provides a mode for developing character and mental strength.